expressjs/expressjs.com/_includes/readmes/serve-static.md

 ##### immutable

-Enable or diable the `immutable` directive in the `Cache-Control` response header, defaults to `false`.
+Enable or disable the `immutable` directive in the `Cache-Control` response header, defaults to `false`.
 If set to `true`, the `maxAge` option should also be specified to enable caching.
 The `immutable` directive will prevent supported clients from making conditional requests during the life of the